department-of-veterans-affairs/va.gov-team/products/burials-memorials/medallions/research/2024-10-Apply for a medallion in a private cemetery to products/conversation-guide.md

 - **Memorial items:** For shipping information, does the user understand to select no, since they aren't receiving the medallion?
 - **Supporting documents:** Does the user spend time to read the supporting documents page?
 - **Confirmation:** Does the user understand what will happen next in the application process and to look for an email?
-- **Second form:** We'll now go to Step 2 where you are the cemetery official signing the second form.
-I will now mention the scenario agin.
-You are Sammy Beagles, a cemetery official reviewing and signing a second form confirming information is correct.
-At this point the cemetery will receive an email with a link to begin their application.
+- **Second form:** You completed the form and did great.
+The first task is done, so erase all that out of your mind.
+We are going to now start the second scenario we want to have you test.
+You are a cemetery official reviewing and signing off on an application.
+Again, you are a cemetery official reviewing and signing off on an application.
 - **Intro secondary form:** How does the participant feel about having to create an account?
 ## Post-Task Interview - X minutes
 - **Question 1:** What did you think of the application process overall?